h5py/h5py/docs/swmr.rst

 mechanism to notify when data has been written.

 The SWMR functionality requires use of the latest HDF5 file format: v110.
-In practice this implies setting the libver bounding to "latest" when opening or creating the file.
+In practice this implies using at least HDF5 1.10 (this can be checked via `h5py.info`) and setting the libver bounding to "latest" when opening or creating the file.